 Should I consider a pooled trust?

-Pooled trusts are a type of special needs trust that are managed by nonprofit organizations.
+A pooled trust is a type of special needs trust that is managed by nonprofit organizations.
 These nonprofit organizations pool the money from multiple families and invest it.
 Each beneficiary still has his or her own separate account and his or her own trustee, chosen by the nonprofit organization.
 These appointed trustees even purchase things for the beneficiary, just like a trustee appointed by the family or the court would.
 If you are having a hard time coming up with someone who would be a good fit as a trustee, a pooled trust may be something to consider.
 Check your local nonprofit organizations to see what is available in your area.

 How should special needs trusts be worded?